Skip to main content

 Mechanical Engineering Graduate Certificate (18 credits)

-credits chosen from one of the following concentrations:
+credits chosen from the following courses:

 ENGR 6201 Fluid Mechanics (4.00)